vitorgalvao/alfred-workflows/UploadFile/README.md

 ![](https://i.imgur.com/2WU6Quf.png)

-Press ↩ to refresh the upload progress, or ⌘↩ to cancel the transfer.
+It will auto-refresh the progress.
+Press ⌘↩ to cancel the transfer.

 You’ll get notifications of the various phases, with a sound when it’s complete (or canceled).
 The download URL will be copied to your clipboard.